Serving all Ontario residents | In-person and virtual appointments available

 Adolescence has always been a challenging phase, but in today’s complex world, the emotional intensity that teenagers experience seems heightened in ways previous generations never faced.
 As a clinical psychologist working with families, I’ve witnessed firsthand how parents often feel overwhelmed by their teen’s emotional storms – the dramatic shifts from excitement to despair, the seemingly irrational reactions, and the heart-wrenching moments when connection feels impossible.

-Recent data from the Public Health Institute at Columbia University shows concerning trends in youth mental health, with nearly one in five adolescents experiencing a major depressive episode.
+Recent data from the Columbia University Mailman School of Public Health shows concerning trends in youth mental health, with approximately 20% of adolescents experiencing a major depressive episode in 2023-2024.
+The post-pandemic landscape has intensified these challenges, with rates of anxiety and depression among teens remaining significantly elevated compared to pre-2020 levels.
 This isn’t just statistics – these are real young people struggling to manage overwhelming emotions during a critical developmental period.

 Supportive hand in hand